 The following is a visual of how a wellness strategy can impact organizational performance when it is focused on supporting a healthy culture.
-It is one that learns and grows; supports internal operations; improves customer loyalty and reputation, and finally; one that supports financial performance in the form of cost avoidance, improved sales, growth and even net income.
+It is one that learns and grows; supports internal operations; improves customer loyalty and reputation, and finally; supports financial performance in the form of cost avoidance, improved sales, growth and even net income.

-Follow this three step process to make sure that your wellness strategy support employee health and organizational performance.
+Follow this three-step process to make sure that your wellness strategy support employee health and organizational performance.

-1. Use or create a strategy map like the one above to support the business case and/or help to narrow down measurable objectives.
+1. Use or create a strategy map like the one above to support the business case and/or help narrow down measurable objectives.

 2. Fill out or develop a one- or two-page scorecard that includes measurable objectives and success factors.
 Make sure to put in some real numbers.

-3. Fill in the measures annually, track progress and adapt objectives and your work-plan as needed.
+3. Fill in the measures annually, track progress and adapt objectives and your work plan as needed.